 - Locate Microsoft Store, click on the three dots next to it and choose Advanced options.

-- Locate the Reset button and click on it.
+- Find the Reset button and click on it.

-- After the process finishes, reboot your device.
+- Again, click Reset in the confirmation prompt, and after the process finishes, reboot your device.

-Once you have disabled S Mode on your Windows 11 device you’ll be able to use any web browser and download any app that isn’t in the Microsoft Store.
+Once you have disabled S Mode on the device, you’ll be able to use any web browser and download any app that isn’t in the Microsoft Store.

-And if you have any suggestions or more questions regarding S Mode, just let us know what you think in the comments section below.
+If you have any suggestions or queries regarding the S Mode, let us know in the comments section below.